 You can create a fantastic, thorough article for your blog, but if it’s off-topic or irrelevant to your target audience, you won’t see them convert.

-In fact, all that hard work might be completely wasted.
+In fact, you might waste all that hard work.
 That’s why having reader personas is so essential.